 Final tips and recommendations

-One helpful cleaning tool that we can recommend is a pole scrubber like this one here.
+One helpful cleaning tool that we can recommend is a pole scrubber like this one here at Amazon.
 Sometimes known as a Doodle Bug, these are extremely helpful for scrubbing or stripping sections of tile that a floor maintainer cannot reach.
 They are also very good for scrubbing small areas of floor that may need it versus doing the entire floor.
 Be sure to get the threaded wood handle and brown scrub/strip pads to go with it.

 When using scrubbing and buffing pads with a floor maintainer, make sure to rinse them clean immediately with warm water after use and hang dry.
 This ensures that you can use them again and saves you from having to purchase new ones each time you scrub your floor.
 Do not set them aside and let the waxy solution dry out first before cleaning them.